Anarcraft/FTBOP/README.md

 ### [ModPack Permissions](ModPack-Permissions.md)

 ### Underground Lounge:
-FTBOP was made for and by the UgL community.
-Check it out at [the website](http://www.uglounge.com).
+FTBOP was made for and by the [Underground Lounge Community](http://uglounge.com).

 I will do a 1.8 version of the pack when the time is right, all suggestions are welcome…